IRMBed/IRMBed/README.md

 [6] Shah, Harshay and Tamuly, Kaustav and Raghunathan, Aditi and Jain, Prateek and Netrapalli, Praneeth.
 The pitfalls of simplicity bias in neural networks

-### Contact
-Please submit a github issue if you have any problem on this project.
-You can also send email to `ylindf@connect.ust.hk` for personal contact.
-If you are also interested in IRM and want to discuss with me, you can also chat with me(`linyongverycool`) by Wechat.